SocksTheWolf/AntiScamBotSite/faq.md

 Because of how Discord handles permissions it needs the following permissions:

-* `Create Commands`: For implementing the various application slash commands.
+* `Create Commands`: To add the application commands to interact with the bot.

+* `Create Private Threads`: This is used to send the first time setup message.

 * `Send Messages`: To send responses to user commands.